Uncanny Avengers: Uncanny Avengers Annual

 A one-issue story following the introduction of the Avengers of the Supernatural, including Doctor Strange, Ghost Rider, Man-Thing, Blade, Satana and Manphibian.
 The Avengers of the Supernatural are chosen by Mojo for his newest reality show.
 Under mind-control, they abduct the Avengers Unity Squad from the Avengers Mansion, and once in Mojoworld, both teams are made to take part in a reality show called "Martian Transylvania Super Hero Mutant Monster Hunter High School".
 In the show, the mutants of the Unity Squad are goth outcasts, the rest are football stars and cheerleaders, and the Avengers of the Supernatural are the geeks of the High School.
 As part of the show, the Scarlet Witch tells Johnny Blaze she is pregnant, but the Spirit of Vengeance believes it really has an offspring.
 As Blaze is possessed by the spirit, he goes "too far out of character", and Mojo's influence over the other heroes is broken.
-Ghost Rider then starts rampaging through Mojoworld looking for sinner souls to punish, until Mojo convinces The Avengers to save Mojoworld, as there were numerous innocent lives.
+Ghost Rider then starts rampaging through Mojoworld looking for sinner souls to punish, until Mojo convinces the Avengers to save Mojoworld, as there were numerous innocent lives.
 Both Avengers teams fight Ghost Rider in order to distract him, and let Satana pry the Spirit of Vengeance from Blaze and temper it.
 Satana fails, but Rogue manages to sneak up on Ghost Rider and absorb his powers.
 She becomes the new Ghost Rider and tempers the Spirit of Vengeance, but as it begins taking control of her, Blaze reabsorbs the spirit into him, becoming the Ghost Rider once more.
 Having controlled the Spirit of Vengeance and saved Mojoworld, the Avengers of the Supernatural and the Unity Squad return to their universes.

 AXIS

 During the AXIS storyline, Red Skull's S-Men abduct Havok, Rogue, and Scarlet Witch.
 They manage to break free thanks to Rogue's new powers from Wonder Man and rescue Magneto.
 When the group is confronted by the S-Men, Magneto uses his abilities to kill the S-Men and then kill Red Skull which causes him to unleash the Red Onslaught.
 Magneto, Havok, Rogue, and Scarlet Witch confront Red Onslaught and are joined by the Avengers, the X-Men, and the allies of both teams.
 Red Onslaught then unleashes the Stark Sentinels on them.
 After Scarlet Witch and Doctor Doom cast an inversion spell, Red Onslaught is inverted alongside the personalities of those present.
-When it came to deciding on what should be done about Red Skull, Havok quits the Avengers Unity Squad and rejoins the X-Men.
-Following the reinversion spell being cast, the Avengers Unity Squad is rebuilt with a revived Doctor Voodoo as its latest member.
+As everyone is deciding what to do with Red Skull, Havok quits the Avengers Unity Squad and rejoins the X-Men.
+Following the reinversion spell being cast, the Avengers Unity Squad is rebuilt with Doctor Voodoo as its latest member.